sarahmonster/nix-prefix/README.md

 # Nix Prefix

+Nix Prefix is a super-simple WordPress plugin to remove or customise the prefix text on your archive pages.
+Go from:

+> Category: Puppies and Kittens

+to

+> Puppies and Kittens

+on your archives pages and more—all without a child theme!

+## Requirements

+WordPress 4.1.
+Nix Prefix filters on the standard `the_archive_title` function, which was added to core in 4.1 (released December 2014).

+## Usage

 Most WordPress archive pages have a title that looks something like this:

-Category: Puppies and Kittens
+> Category: Puppies and Kittens

 Ever wanted to get rid of that "Category" bit?
 Maybe change it to something else?
 Remove the colon?
 Change the styling a little bit?
-Now you can—no child theme required!
+Nix Prefix allows you to do all of that—no child theme required!

-Nix Prefix is a super-simple WordPress plugin to remove or customise the prefix text on your archive pages.
 This works for all archive page types:

 * category archives
 * tag archives